 - What is your Warranty?

-Our dealers provide a STANDARD WARRANTY which covers defects of Cracks, Rips and Tears on installed Soft Crete Surfaces.
+Our Independently Operated Authorized Dealers provide a STANDARD WARRANTY which covers defects of Cracks, Rips and Tears on installed Soft Crete Surfaces.
 The covered time frame from date of application is 3 Years on Commercial installs and 5 Years on Residential.
 Warranty Details: If a Crack, Rip or Tear occurs in the surface within the warranty time frame, the Authorized Dealer will have the responsibility to repair the failed area at no cost to the consumer.